ProxyMesh is a subscription service that accepts three payment options:

 Billing after Downgrade

 If you downgrade to a lower plan, your next bill should reflect the lower plan rate.
 If your next invoice shows the old, higher plan rate, please contact Support.
 We can confirm the downgrade and apply a credit that will show up on your next invoice.
+Any unused prepaid bandwidth will also be credited.

 To Update "Billed To" Information